 Others things to do in the GK N Block Market

 Ramayana Retail is an interesting store where one can look to buy jootis in leather and beautiful colourful dupattas.

 Jainsons is a store for woolen shawls and dressy ethnic wear dresses such as sherwanis and kurtas for boys and readymade salwars, kurtas and lehengas for girls.
 They have a limited stock of ethnic wear dresses for men & women too.

 Kama & Forest Essentials

-Home Décor stores such as Address Home & OMA sell beautiful shiny vases, bowls, large candle stands, artificial flowers, candles and a host of aromatherapy products.
+Address Home is a Home Décor store and so is & OMA .They sell beautiful shiny vases, bowls, large candle stands, artificial flowers, candles and a host of aromatherapy products.

 There are a host of dining options in this market.
 For instance, Kasbah is a popular one for Indian food.
 Check out Dao for sushi and Asian & Thai food and Café Diva for salads, European & Italian food options.
 Shalom has a lounge bar with Mediterranean & Continental fare.

-In conclusion, there are a host of options for Kurti shopping, home decor shopping, books and dining in the GK N Block Market in Delhi.
+In conclusion, there are several interesting choices for for Kurti shopping, home decor shopping, books and dining in the GK N Block Market in Delhi.